OTIS: Learning High-Quality Time Series Features With Tiny Encoders: Methods

 \section{Methods}

-In this work, we present a novel multi-domain pre-training paradigm that enables generalisable feature extraction from large, heterogeneous time series corpora.
-We introduce a domain-specific tokeniser with learnable signatures to address heterogeneity in multi-domain time series, as described in Section \ref{sec:tokeniser}.
-We tailor masked data modelling (MDM) for multi-domain time series to pre-train our \textbf{o}pen model for general \textbf{ti}me \textbf{s}eries analysis (\texttt{OTiS}) on a large, heterogeneous corpus, as detailed in Section \ref{sec:mdm}.
-In particular, we propose normalised cross-correlation as a loss term to capture global temporal dynamics in time series, as explained in Section \ref{sec:ncc}.
-Moreover, we introduce a dual masking strategy to capture bidirectional relationships and temporal causality, essential for general time series analysis, as described in Section \ref{sec:masking_strategy}.
-After pre-training, we fine-tune \texttt{OTiS} on limited data to perform a variety of downstream tasks in any - including previously unseen - domain, as outlined in Section \ref{sec:inference}.
-A graphical visualisation of our method is provided in Figure \ref{fig:method}.
+In this work, we present a novel multi-domain pre-training paradigm that enables the extraction of generalisable time series features.
+We introduce a tokeniser that accounts for varying time series characteristics across domains (see Section \ref{sec:tokeniser}).
+We tailor masked data modelling to multi-domain time series, enabling our \textbf{o}pen model for general \textbf{ti}me \textbf{s}eries analysis (\texttt{OTiS}) to be pre-trained on a large, heterogeneous corpus (see Section \ref{sec:mdm}).
+In particular, we introduce normalised cross-correlation as a loss term to capture global temporal patterns in time series (see Section \ref{sec:ncc}) and propose a dual masking strategy to model both bidirectional relationships and temporal causality in time series (see Section \ref{sec:masking_strategy}).
+After pre-training, \texttt{OTiS} can be fine-tuned on limited data from any domain, including previously unseen ones, to perform general time series tasks, such as classification, regression, and forecasting (see Section \ref{sec:inference}).